 by Mick Rhodes | email@example.com

-If it passes, all students will either attend online school or be homeschooled when classes begin September 2.
+If it passes, all students will be attend online school when classes begin September 2.

 The CUSD Special Board Meeting takes place over Zoom at 11 a.m.
 Wednesday, July 15.
 A link to the agenda is here: https://go.boarddocs.com/ca/claremont/Board.nsf/Public